 - if necessary to perform a procedure relating to international judicial cooperation; or,

 Federal Law No. 2 of 2019 on the Use of Information and Communication Technology (ICT) in Health Fields (ICT Health Law) limits the transfer of personal data that is attributed to the health sector.
 The international transfer of health data protected under the ICT Health Law outside of the UAE is prohibited unless approval is obtained from the health authority or Minister.
 It’s unclear whether employers would be subject to the law with respect to health-related employment data or, if the law only applies to healthcare companies (i.e., medical providers and insurers).

 Free Trade Zones

-The requirements in these free trade zones are generally consistent with European data protection laws.
+The requirements in these free trade zones are generally consistent with European Union’s General Data Protection Regulation.
 Therefore, the international transfer of personal data transfer: needs to be to a country considered adequate (note: mainland UAE is not considered adequate); requires safeguards to be put in place (such as standard contractual clauses or binding corporate rules); or, a specific derogation needs to apply.

 HR Best Practices: The UAE and Free Trade Zones have different requirements relating to the international transfer of personal data.
 The mainland UAE may have additional requirements in the future, once the PDPL regulations are in place.